Andrew Wakefield: Wakefield v Channel 4 Television and Others

 In November 2004, Channel 4 broadcast a one-hour Dispatches investigation by reporter Brian Deer; the Toronto Star said Deer had "produced documentary evidence that Wakefield applied for a patent on a single-jab measles vaccine before his campaign against the MMR vaccine, raising questions about his motives".

 In addition to Wakefield's unpublished initial patent submission, Deer released a copy of the published patent application.
-At page 1, the first paragraph of this stated:
+On page 1, the first paragraph of this stated:

 Before describing the research in Wakefield's 1998 paper in The Lancet, at the same page this patent explicitly states that the use of the MMR vaccine causes autism:

 According to Deer, a letter from Wakefield's lawyers to him dated 31 January 2005 said: "Dr Wakefield did not plan a rival vaccine."

 In the Dispatches programme, Deer also revealed that Nicholas Chadwick, a researcher working under Wakefield's supervision in the Royal Free medical school, had failed to find measles virus in the children reported on in The Lancet.

 In January 2005, Wakefield initiated libel proceedings against Channel 4, the independent production company Twenty Twenty and Brian Deer, The Sunday Times, and against Deer personally along with his website briandeer.com in the case Wakefield v Channel Four Television and Others [2006] EWHC 3289 (QB); [2007] 94 BMLR 1.
 Within weeks of issuing his claims, however, Wakefield sought to have the action frozen until after the conclusion of General Medical Council proceedings against him.
 Channel 4 and Deer sought a High Court order compelling Wakefield to continue with his action, or discontinue it.
 After a hearing on 27 and 28 October 2005, Justice David Eady ruled against a stay of proceedings:

 The judgment identified Channel 4's "very lengthy extracts" summarizing Deer's allegations against Wakefield: